silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 <% end_if %>
 ```

-[info]
+> [!NOTE]
-To customise the markup that `$Breadcrumbs` generates, copy `templates/BreadcrumbsTemplate.ss`
+> To customise the markup that `$Breadcrumbs` generates, copy `templates/BreadcrumbsTemplate.ss`
- from the `silverstripe/cms` module to your theme (e.g: `themes/you-theme/templates/BreadcrumbsTemplate.ss`).
+> from the `silverstripe/cms` module to your theme (e.g: `themes/you-theme/templates/BreadcrumbsTemplate.ss`).
- Modify the newly copied template and flush your Silverstripe CMS cache.
+> Modify the newly copied template and flush your Silverstripe CMS cache.
-[/info]

 ## Forms